-More than 995,000 people agree: Oʻahu is the place for them.
-If you’re thinking about a Hawaiʻi move and Oʻahu is on your radar (or Honolulu!), we’ve got some must-knows for you.
+More than 955,000 people agree: Oahu is the place for them to live.
+If you’re thinking about moving to Oahu, we’ve got some must-knows for you based on our extensive moving experience.

-These tips will give you a sense of what to expect when you move to Oʻahu, help you settle in quickly once you arrive, and smooth the way for an easy transition to Hawaiʻi.
+Our expert team of movers have compiled these tips to give you a sense of what to expect when you move to Oʻahu, help you settle in quickly once you arrive, and smooth the way for an easy transition to Hawaii.

-It’s easy to look at all the pictures of Hawaiʻi on social media and think that there’s no way Oʻahu could be that gorgeous.
+It’s easy to look at all the pictures of Hawaiʻi on social media and think that there’s no way Oʻahu could be that gorgeous, but every time a customer completes their move to Oahu they always agree it is that gorgeous.

-If exploring the outdoors and appreciating the natural beauty around you are the kinds of things that make you happy, Oʻahu is the place for you.
+If exploring the outdoors and appreciating the natural beauty around you are the kinds of things that make you happy, Oʻahu is the place for you to move to.

-Alongside Oʻahu’s spectacular natural landscapes, you’ll find Honolulu—the most populated urban area in Hawaiʻi.
-Almost 350,000 people live in urban Honolulu, among the city’s tall buildings, shops, bars, restaurants, office buildings, music venues, museums, art galleries, and more.
+Alongside Oahu’s spectacular natural landscapes, you’ll find Honolulu—the most populated urban area in Hawaiʻi.
+Each year we move thousands of people to Oahu and a large percentage move to Honolulu.
+Approximately 350,000 people live in urban Honolulu, among the city’s tall buildings, shops, bars, restaurants, office buildings, music venues, museums, art galleries, and more.

 If you’re a bit of a city person at heart, you’ll love all the cultural resources in Honolulu—including its burgeoning food and cocktail scene.
 And even if you’re not a city person, living on Oʻahu means you can duck in for a taste of city life every now and then, which can be a definite perk.

-Hawaiʻi is consistently ranked as the most expensive state in the U.S., so you can expect a high cost of living when you move to Oʻahu.
+Hawaiʻi is consistently ranked as the most expensive state in the U.S., so you can expect a high cost of living when you move to Oahu.
 Those coming from more expensive urban areas on the mainland might not feel the pinch as strongly.
-However, if you’re coming from a low-cost-of-living area on the mainland, you may be surprised, especially by the cost of electricity and groceries.
+When we move people from from a low-cost-of-living area on the mainland, they often are surprised, especially by the cost of electricity and groceries.

-Real estate is one area in which you might catch a break.
+Real estate is one area in which you might catch a break, relatively speaking.
 Where it comes to average home values, Oʻahu has the second-lowest in the Hawaiian Islands, according to Zillow.
 (The Big Island has the lowest.)
-With averages in the mid-$800s, we’re not saying you’re going to find a bargain on Oʻahu.
-However, you may find something more affordable than you’d find on Maui or Kauaʻi.
+With single-family homes averaging a bit over $1,100,000, we’re not saying you’re going to find a bargain on Oʻahu.
+However, you may find something to move into that is more affordable than you’d find on Maui or Kauaʻi.

-If you decide to ship all of your belongings to Hawaiʻi, they’ll travel thousands of miles over the ocean.
+As professional and honest movers, we recommend thoughtfully downsizing, if you can.
+If you decide to ship all of your belongings to Hawaii, they’ll travel thousands of miles over the ocean.
 And, since your move will ultimately be priced by weight, the more you ship, the more your move will cost.

 #5: You’ll See Some Similarities…But Leave Your Expectations Behind

-As you drive around Oʻahu, you’ll see a lot of sights you’ll recognize from the mainland: multi-lane highways; big box stores like Target and Costco; fast food outlets like McDonald’s and Taco Bell; and a huge mall, Ala Moana, that could easily be mistaken for one in California.
+After you move to Oahu and as you drive around the island, you’ll see a lot of sights you’ll recognize from the mainland: multi-lane highways; big box stores like Target and Costco; fast food outlets like McDonald’s and Taco Bell; and a huge mall, Ala Moana, that could easily be mistaken for one in California.

 In some ways, these can offer some comfort during a big transition.
 Walk into Target, and you’ll pretty much know what to expect.